25 Festivals in Prince Edward County 🎉

 Ontario Fermentation Festival | August

 Ontario Fermentation Festival is a celebration of all things fermented, with demonstrations and workshops to help inspire and educate participants.
 Take in vendors of kimchi, kefir, nut cheeses, pickles, sauerkraut, vinegars, sour dough bread, kombucha, chocolate, coffee and tea.
 Sip and sample from the all-Ontario beer and wine garden.
-There will be activities for kids and an amateur ferment contest.
+There are activities for kids and an amateur ferment contest.

 Prince Edward County Jazz Festival | August